Lebanon

 Lebanon’s children are living every day in fear, as a barrage of shelling and air raids increase amid a surge in attacks.

-At least 35 children were killed in just one day in September – the worst period of violence in the country for 18 years.
+More than 600 people, and at least 50 children, were killed in just one week in September – the worst period of violence in the country for 18 years.

-The crisis is the latest emergency to hit Lebanon, which has already been devastated by years of conflict and economic crisis, reducing access to health care and education.
+The crisis is the latest emergency to hit Lebanon, which has already been devastated by years of conflict, a cholera outbreak and economic crisis, reducing access to health care and education.

-In fact, more than 39,000 children have been displaced over the past year.
-They are struggling to access safe water and sanitation.
+In fact, more than 350,000 children have been displaced in Lebanon.
+They are struggling to access safe water and sanitation and face the threat of disease.
 Food is scarce too: more than 8,000 children suffering from severe hunger are currently untreated.

 All of this in a country where hospitals are overstretched by the latest attacks and families are struggling to access healthcare.